 The assessment components in this course are competency based.
-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent".
-In some cases other descriptive words may be used leading up to "competent".
-A course mark is not allocated.
+Students must demonstrate they have gained the knowledge and skills of each unit of competency, to industry standards, Competency assessment is graded as "not yet competent".
+In some cases, other descriptive words may be used leading up to "competent".